curt-matthews/RHTE_2018/README.md

 # Automate Domains:

-## Configuration Domain:

-*   [Understanding the Automate Model - Creating a Domain](https://access.redhat.com/documentation/en-us/red_hat_cloudforms/4.5/html/scripting_actions_in_cloudforms/understanding-the-automate-model#creating-a-domain) covers the steps required to create a domain within the Automate model.
-The recommendation is to create a domain with a name of Configuration but the name of the domain is inconsequential.
-The ordering of the domains is important and that will be covered later in this document.

 ## Import Upstream Domains:

 *   [Understanding the Automate Model - Importing a Domain](https://access.redhat.com/documentation/en-us/red_hat_cloudforms/4.5/html/scripting_actions_in_cloudforms/understanding-the-automate-model#importing-a-domain) explains how to import the required Automate domains.
 The relevant repositories with links are included below.
 In order to control release, you may want to choose a specific branch or tag.